 - sensors to record muscle and nerve activity

-The patient may have to change their fluid intake or stop taking certain medications before the test.
-They may need to arrive at the clinic with a full bladder.
+An individual may have to change their fluid intake or stop taking certain medications before the test.
+They may also need to arrive at the clinic with a full bladder.

 Bladder training and exercises

-Kegel exercises: Regular daily exercises, often done around pregnancy, can strengthen the muscles of the pelvis and urethra and support the bladder.
-For best results, perform Kegel exercises 10 to 20 times per set, three times a day, for at least 4 to 8 weeks.
+- Kegel exercises: These regular daily exercises, which people often perform during pregnancy, can strengthen the muscles of the pelvis and urethra and support the bladder.
+For best results, perform Kegel exercises 10–20 times per set, three times a day, for at least 4–8 weeks.

-Biofeedback: Used alongside Kegel exercises, biofeedback therapy enables the patient to become more aware of how their body functions.
-This increased awareness can help the patient improve their control of their pelvic muscles.
+- Biofeedback therapy: A person combines this treatment with Kegel exercises to enable them to become more aware of how their body functions.
+This increased awareness can help them improve the control of their pelvic muscles.

-Bladder training: This involves training the bladder to hold urine longer.
-Training usually lasts 2 to 3 months.
+- Bladder training: This involves training the bladder to hold urine longer.

-Monitoring fluid intake: This may show that drinking a lot at certain times is the main cause of frequent urination.
+- Monitoring fluid intake: This may reveal that drinking a lot at certain times is the main cause of frequent urination.

-Eating a balanced diet and maintaining an active lifestyle can help moderate the output of urine.
+Consuming a balanced diet and maintaining an active lifestyle can help moderate a person’s urine output.